MRCIEU/CheckSumStats/README.md

 Plot5_2
 ```

-Although there is a strong positive correlation, the slope is 400, when
-we expect a slope of 1.
-In fact, further investigation revealed that
-Open GWAS dataset ukb-b-1316 was generated using a linear model.
-In
-other words, the results were derived from a model where kidney cancer
-case-control status (controls coded 1 and cases coded 2) was regressed
-on SNP genotype (additively coded).
-The effect size from this model can
-be interpreted as the absolute risk of kidney cancer per copy of the
-effect allele.
-We can transform this into a log odds ratio scale using
-the transform\_betas() function.
+Although there is a strong positive correlation, the slope is 400, when we expect a slope of 1.
+In fact, further investigation revealed that Open GWAS dataset ukb-b-1316 was generated using a linear model.
+In other words, the results were derived from a model where kidney cancer case-control status (controls coded 1 and cases coded 2) was regressed on SNP genotype (additively coded).
+The effect size from this model can be interpreted as the change in absolute risk of kidney cancer per copy of the effect allele.
+We can transform this into a log odds ratio scale using the transform\_betas() function.

 ``` r
 Ukb2<-transform_betas(dat=Ukb,effect="lnor",effect.se="se")